Literary and Cultural Studies (LCS)

 Yearly Cycle: Annual.

 LCS 491.
-Workshop in Creative and Critical Process.
+Creativity and Research Portfolio Workshop.
 3 Credit Hours.

 Session Cycle: Spring